thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Thank you Carsten Bormann for help with the CDDL.
 Thanks to
 Nicholas Wood,
-Eliot Lear and
+Eliot Lear,
-Yaron Sheffer
+Yaron Sheffer,
+Kathleen Moriarty and
+Ned Smith
 for ideas, comments and suggestions.

 [^rfc-ed-note]: RFC Editor: